chiloanerk/socialSite/README.md

-# Social Media Site

-Since Twitter is acting up, this is my time to shine!
+# My PHP Framework

+This is a PHP Framework application that serves as a base for building my future projects.
+It provides a framework for managing users and pages through a web interface.

 ## Usage

-To use the app, follow these steps:
+To use the framework, follow these steps:

 1. Clone the repository to your local machine: